Get to Know the Inspiring Art and Architecture of Hastings

 109 Hastings Street South, Eastbourne Corner, Hastings

 Speaking of significant developments, we cannot miss the spectacular Toitoi - Hawke's Bay Arts & Events Centre.
-Encapsulating the iconic Opera House and Municipal Building, Toitoi and its rejuvenation has created a collection of venue spaces and laneways like no other throughout the country.
+Encapsulating the iconic Opera House and Municipal Building, Toitoi's rejuvenation has created a collection of venue spaces and laneways like no other throughout the country.
+There is a connection to the past, with the history and architecture of the buildings being honoured, while modern technology has created incredible opportunities for what these venues can play host to.

+At the Opera House, there will be international superstars performing one night and a local school production the next; it’s all about providing opportunities for the community.
 The Municipal Building includes function areas and the famous Assembly Room, an architectural gem with its Edwardian Neo-Baroque details and sprung dance floor, which is a novelty these days.
 On the street level, there is a collection of business spaces that are home to a gallery and multiple hospitality hot spots, such as Craft & Social and Cellar 495.
-The local iSite is also located here and has everything you need as a visitor to plot out your itinerary and make any ticket or event bookings - the friendly team is always ready to help you out.
+The local isite is also located here and has everything you need as a visitor to plot out your itinerary and make any ticket or event bookings — the friendly team is always ready to help you out.

-Civic Square & Ngā Pou o Heretaunga
+Civic Square & Nga Pou o Heretaunga

 201 Warren Street South Road Hastings